stackmagic/collectd-yoctopuce/README.md

 later.
 It can happen that some other rules are executed after your own rules, changing the permissions so you can't write.

+Don't forget to disconnect and re-connect the device just after adding your rules and restarting udevd.

 * Unplug the device
 * Execute `udevadm monitor`
 * Connect the device and note the shortest path printed, e.g. `/devices/pci0000:00/0000:00:14.0/usb3/3-1`